releng-tool/releng-tool-docs/content/guides/development-mode.md

 # Development mode

-Development mode provides a way for a user to request to process packages against development versions of sources rather than using fixed versions.
+Development mode provides a way for a user to process packages using variant/development versions of sources rather than using fixed stable versions.
 A package will typically target a stable release, either pointing to a specific archive to download or a specific tag to clone from.
 However, for some builds, a user may wish to build a specific package against their main